debasishsarangi88/TSAI_ERA_V4_Session4_NN/README.md

 - **TensorBoard**: Training visualization
 - **Weights & Biases**: Experiment tracking

-## Performance

-- **UV Package Manager**: 10-100x faster than pip for dependency resolution
-- **Efficient Data Loading**: Multi-process data loading with pinned memory
-- **GPU Support**: Automatic CUDA detection and usage
-- **Memory Optimization**: Gradient checkpointing and efficient batching

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.